 Who is 'the landowner'?Like the vineyard, God created the physical universe for us to live within temporarily.
 It is a temporary domain, built with a purpose.

 What is the wall, the winepress and the watchtower?The winepress symbolizes the endeavors of the physical world, while the wall and the watchtower symbolize our inability to escape the physical world without permission - specific permission from the Supreme Being and His representatives.

 Who are the 'farmer tenants'?The physical universe might be considered to be governed by a type of rental agreement, as God expects that someday we will return to Him.
 In fact, He created the physical universe specifically as a learning facility: Its purpose is to help us grow, and realize that we are not happy without Him.
 The basic agreement is that He facilitates our learning experience and protects us through the process, while we learn the lessons of love and caring for others.

 The owner going away on a journey symbolizes the fact that the Supreme Being has basically given us freedom of choice within the physical world.
 It is not as though He really goes away - but He leaves the world to us - though we must also suffer the consequences of our activities.

-"When the harvest time approached, he sent his servants to the tenants to collect his fruit."Understanding we are perpetually empty without our relationship with Him is the lesson we should harvest from our physical lifetimes.
+What is the harvest and collecting the rent?Understanding we are perpetually empty without our relationship with Him is the lesson we should harvest from our physical lifetimes.
 The realization that God is our Best Friend and our only shelter is the fruit of Jesus' analogy.

 Just as the rent in Jesus' story, we return this realization to God as we learn to serve Him with love.
 Should we misuse the facilities of our physical lifetime, and use them to attempt to maintain our own enjoyment while continuing to reject God, then we would be like the tenants who did not pay the landlord the rent.